Lake County Community Link

 Lake County School District

-On March 18, Colorado Governor Jared Polis signed an executive order suspending in-person learning in public and private schools across the state until April 17.
-The order directs school districts to provide alternative remote learning opportunities, as well as access to free and reduced-cost lunch and breakfast.

-Lake County School District (LCSD) administration and school leaders met last week to continue developing remote learning plans for students.
-Remote learning at LCSD is set to begin on March 30.
+In-person learning at Lake County School District (LCSD) is suspended until April 17.
+Students began remote learning activities on Monday.

-LCSD started distributing sack breakfast/lunch for anyone 18 years and younger on March 23.
+LCSD is distributing sack breakfast/lunch for anyone 18 years and younger during the facility closure.
 Meals are delivered Monday through Friday by school district and Full Circle vehicles starting at 11:30 a.m. at Mountain View Village (east and west) and Lake Fork Mobile Home Park.
 Meals will also be available for pickup Monday through Friday from 12 to 1 p.m. at the entrance of Lake County High School.
+Last week, the district delivered over 600 meals per day.

-The Colorado High School Activities Association also extended the suspension of spring sports season to April 18.
+The Colorado High School Activities Association suspended spring sports season to April 18.
 No practices or competitions are allowed during the suspension period.

 Colorado Mountain College